0xseljarida/Inception/NOTES.md

 **Docker doesn't enforce this.** It writes a number to a file, and the **kernel** does the policing, including killing the process if it overruns.

 > ⚠️ A container capped at 64 MB still reports the host's full 15 GB when asked how much memory the machine has.
-It has no idea it's restricted.
-The limit is real anyway.
+The reported value comes from the host, the enforced limit is the cgroup's.

 > 💡 **Fun fact:** when Google started this work in 2006 it was called **"process containers"**.
 The name was changed to *control groups* in late 2007 to avoid confusion, because "container" already meant several different things around the kernel.
 It merged as **cgroups** in 2.6.24, January 2008.